IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 # Concepts

-Imagine, you have the project requirement to plug-in another application to the ITE application in order to apply new business rules.
+Imagine, you have the project requirement to plug in another application to the ITE application to apply new business rules.
 The performance of the external application must not affect the performance of the ITE application.
 If the importing application is too slow, then the ITE application drops the tuples at export.

 ## Customization Points